 It’s not uncommon to see a reduction in utility bills 20% once a utility recovery program goes into effect.

 The second case for charging residents for their utilities is that it reduces the owners liability and provides insulation against fluctuating usage and rates, and it gives owners more control over their pricing matrix.
 If residents are paying utilities and the vacancy rate creeps up, it’s easier to reduce rental rates or provide an incentive without feeling as much of a pinch.

-Utility billing increases NOI as much as $40-$120 per unit per month, and cap rate as a result.
-A property for sale with a recovery program will price out higher than a comparable without utility recovery.
+Utility billing increases NOI as much as $40-$120 per unit per month, and lowers cap rate as a result.
+A lower cap rate means more favorable financing terms!
+A property for sale with a recovery program will be more valuable than a similar property without utility recovery.

 One strategy for dealing with the transition from all bills paid to a utility recovery program is to roll out the program for new move-ins and lease renewals.
 We’ll help you with the lease language you need to add if you don’t already have it.

-- A utility recovery program increases your NOI and cap rate.
+A utility recovery program increases your NOI and lowers your cap rate.

 How to Capture Data for a Utility Recovery Program